kazewong/Training_guide_for_physicist/docs/index.md

-# Training guide for physicts
+# Training guide for physicists